 The stock pitches will be broadcast via Zoom to the AMP's Council of Advisors and interested alumni who may ask questions of the presenter.
-Analysts should bring their pitches to class on a memory stick/flash drive because they must use the classroom computer for the presentation.

 As noted above, all prior stock pitches are posted on Dropbox under in the AMP Historical Archive and can serve as both references and examples for subsequent analysis.